Factbox-Global companies that might be affected by Trump's promised tariffs

 Nissan Motor has two plants in Mexico where it makes the Sentra, Versa and Kicks models for the U.S. market.
 It produced nearly 505,000 vehicles in Mexico in the first nine months of 2024.
 The company does not disclose how many of those were exported to the U.S. market.

-Toyota Motor has a smaller footprint in Mexico, making only its Tacoma pick-up truck at two plants there.
+Toyota Motor builds its Tacoma pick-up truck at two plants in Mexico.
 It sold more than 230,000 of them in the U.S. in 2023, representing about 10% of its total sales in that market.
 Toyota used to produce the Tacoma in the U.S. but now ships all of them from Mexico, which accounts for most of the production at the plants.

+Other part makers with plants in Mexico serving automotive production for the U.S. market include Italian tyremaker Pirelli, Italian premium brake maker Brembo and Italy's Eurogroup Laminations.

+Eurogroup Laminations, which has Tesla among its clients, specialises in stators and rotors, two key components of electric motors and generators.

-Tesla encouraged its Chinese suppliers to set up plants in Mexico in 2023 to mainly supply the U.S. automaker's planned Gigafactory in Mexico.
+U.S. automaker Tesla encouraged its Chinese suppliers to set up plants in Mexico in 2023 to mainly supply its planned factory in Mexico.

 Tesla originally planned to start production in Mexico in early 2025 but has largely shifted to an expansion plan for its Texas plant.